 The crowds were there for shopping, dining and attending the mosque — all of which were concentrated within central Nizwa.
-I suppose it serves me right for arriving on a Friday night to a sea of people swarming all over the place; but once I parked the car, it was a good experience.
+I suppose it serves me right for arriving on a Friday night to a sea of people swarming all over the place; but once I parked the car, the experience was good.

 …but it looked quite resplendent at night.